 What Replaces Ammonia in “Ammonia Free” Products?

 The most common chemical replacement for ammonia is Monoethanolamine, better known as MEA.
 MEA is also a chemical alkalizer but rather than a gas, it is a liquid.
 It has been shown that MEA cannot penetrate the cortex as efficiently as ammonia, which in turn can leave you with an unpredictable colour result, such as a less vibrant finish or in some cases a shorter colour lifespan.
-In some cases, alcohol is also mixed with MEA as a performance enhancer, meaning just the one replacment chemical has now turned into two.
+In some cases, alcohol is also mixed with MEA as a performance enhancer, meaning just the one replacement chemical has now turned into two.
 As MEA is a liquid, it does not evaporate once it has served its purpose like ammonia does; it remains on the hair throughout the colour service and requires thorough rinsing to ensure all residue is removed- failure to do so could mean your hair is still oxidising after leaving your hairdresser, resulting in premature colour fading and further damage.
 MEA isn’t all bad, many stylists and clients prefer it due to its subtle odour.
-As humans, we make many choices and judgements through the guidance of our noses, however carbon monoxide can be lethal when used incorrectly.

 Do Ammonia Free Hair Colouring Products Cause Less Allergic Reactions?